oscott/manifest/kpt.md

 TO EXPAND PROGRAMMES AND ACTIVITIES TO ENGAGE WITH THE CONTEMPORARY AUDIENCE

-Being responsible for sharing transient and ethemeral non-
+Being responsible for sharing transient and ethemeral To promote standard market alternatives

+Sustainably promoting glimpses of an alternative reality that is within our grasp yet not realised in this cu

 temporal
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgzNzMwOTk3NywtNDUwMTI0MTU1LDE4NT
-I1ODg2NDVdfQ==
+eyJoaXN0b3J5IjpbODQ0NjE0NzMyLC00NTAxMjQxNTUsMTg1Mj
+U4ODY0NV19
 -->